List of Top Kenyan YouTubers

 Some of the most-followed people on social media are known for their great content on their YouTube channels.
 Although the number of subscribers does not depict the accurate extent of viewership, it gives a clear picture of how wide their reach is.

 While compiling the list, I noted that Kenyan musicians definitely attract a wider audience compared to the other content creators.
-Comedy is also a fast-seller, with characters such as Flao and Sammy Kioko commanding a huge followership.
+Comedy is also a fast-seller, with characters such as Flaqo and Sammy Kioko commanding a huge followership.

 Read: Google Terminates Flaqo’s YouTube Account